nithyapandurangan/ElevateHome/README.md

 <!---esp setup section--->
 <h2>SETTING UP YOUR ESP:</h3>
 <p>
--You can use a esp32 devlopment board,jumper wires,relay module(4 relays),switches,wires to handle ac current to make youself a circuit based on the generic circuit i have attached below<br>
+-You can use an esp32 development board, jumper wires, relay module(4 relays), switches, and wires to handle ac current to make yourself a circuit based on the generic circuit I have attached below<br>
--You can use my gerber file named "Elevatehomegerber" to order your own pcb and make a custom designed project which doesnt have the tiring work of wiring etc,simply get the pcb,buy the components,solder them onto teh pcb and you are reday to go.<br>
+-You can use the Gerber file given named "Elevatehomegerber" to order your own PCB and make a custom-designed project which doesn't have the tiring work of wiring etc, simply get the PCB, buy the components, solder them onto the PCB and you are ready to go.<br>
--You can also use the stl file to print a simple enclosure for the project by using the stl file named "Case".<br>
+-You can also use the STL file to print a simple enclosure for the project by using the STL file named "Case".<br>
 -After you are done making your hardware setup follow the instructions below to program your esp.<br>
 -Refer to the <a href='https://github.com/Bhargav-U/ElevateHome/blob/main/WiringSetupManual.pdf' target="_blank"><img alt='linux' src='https://img.shields.io/badge/SETUP_MANUAL-100000?style=for-the-badge&logo=linux&logoColor=00E2FF&labelColor=black&color=black'/></a> for more instructions on genral setup and wiring.
 </p>